WinzarH/LikertMakeR/cran-comments.md

-## R CMD check results

-0 errors | 0 warnings | 1 note
+## Resubmission

-* This is a new release.
+This is a resubmission.
+In this version I have:

+* updated DESCRIPTION file

+    - title to title case

+    - resolved Author and Authors@R conflict

+    - removed Date and Language fields for simplicity

+* updated vignette file

+    - CRAN URLs are in canonical form

-── R CMD check results  LikertMakeR 0.──
+── R CMD check results ───── LikertMakeR 0.1.5 ────
-Duration: 45.8s
+Duration: 47.7s

 0 errors ✔ | 0 warnings ✔ | 0 notes ✔

 R CMD check succeeded